SRahulKoushik/VeloxBook/latency_test/README.md

 ### Modify Test Scenarios
 - Change order types and quantities
-- Adjust update frequency
+- Adjust how often updates happen
-- Modify test duration
+- Modify how long the tests run

-## 📝 Notes
+## Notes

-- Provides realistic performance metrics
+- The test provides realistic performance metrics
-- Results depend on system performance and network conditions
+- Results depend on your system and network
-- WebSocket advantage is more apparent in continuous scenarios
+- WebSocket advantage is most obvious in continuous scenarios
-- The test better reflects production trading environments
+- This test better reflects what you'd see in a real trading environment